DataDog/documentation/content/en/network_monitoring/network_path/setup.md

 ## Overview

 Setting up Network Path involves configuring your Linux environment to monitor and trace the network routes between your services and endpoints.
 This helps identify bottlenecks, latency issues, and potential points of failure in your network infrastructure.
 Network Path allows you to configure either static or dynamic paths depending on your needs.
-Network Path allows you to set up either static or dynamic paths based on your needs.
 Dynamic paths are automatically generated when enabled, while static paths let you specify the endpoint to test.

 ## Prerequisites